severian5it/ResidenceGiulioCesare/README.md

 My project is about a fictional Residence in Rome, in proximity with the Vatican.
 User navigating to the site will be exposed to the following information:
-* Residence Location
+* Residence Location.
-* a list of attractions located nearby, with brief description.
+* A list of attractions located nearby, with brief description.
-* a view of the rooms, with Link to Instagram Account
+* A view of the rooms, with Link to Instagram Account
-* a form to get in contact with the residence to book their accomodation
+* A form to get in contact with the residence to book their accomodation

 # UX